unaguil/spq-code-examples/testing-examples/example-junitperf-jersey-mysql/README.md

 Run the following command to create database schema for this sample.

       mvn datanucleus:schema-create

+Performance tests can be launched using the following command (the server will be automatically launched for the tests an a data fixture will be added to perform the tests)

+      mvn verify -Pintegration-tests

 To launch the server run the command